spirehq/httq/README.md

 # The story

   Sam is a developer.
-He wants to download the data from
+He wants to download the data from Trello API.
+For that, he needs to make 500 requests.
+But Trello API has a rate limit of 300 requests per 10 seconds, so he can't issue 500 requests at once, in parallel.
+Instead, Sam puts 500 requests on a queue, with a rate limit matching Trello's.
+HTTQ sends requests on Sam's behalf.
+It retries failed requests, and saves successful responses.